skyber71/wave-app/README.md

 A real-time chat application built with Node.js and Socket.io that provides secure message encryption and user authorization.

+## Encryption
+Messages exchanged between users are encrypted using a unique key for each conversation.
+The encryption process ensures that messages are secure and private.
+The key for encryption is generated based on the users involved in the conversation.
+- We have a key pre declared for everyone while registering.
+Our encryption is the combination of the two keys plus one public key.
+- User A Key: "poiuyt"
+- User B Key: "mnbvc"
+- Public Key: "KEY"
+Hence the key for our encryption will be: "poiuytmnbvcKEY", So that we can have a unique key for each conversation.

 ## Features

 - Real-time chat with multiple users.